lawaldare/pdbconnect/README.md

 - `npx nx storybook lib-docs:build-storybook`
 - `npx http-server dist/storybook/lib-docs/`

+## Using the Playground App

+Simply create a page component in the `pages` folder to showcase whatever you want to do.
+Add its `route` in the `app.routes.ts`, then put its link the `app.component.html` file as sidebar menu.

+Add any `child` or `reusable` components in the `components` folder, while `services` and `models` in their respective folders.

 ## Deploying the Playground App

 We use Netlify to deploy the playground app.
 To deploy the playground app, you need to have the Netlify CLI installed.